13 Most Sustainable Eco Lodges in Costa Rica

 Lapa Rios Rainforest Lodge

-The Lapa Rios Lodge is a destination fitted with luxury.
+Lapa Rios Lodge is a destination fitted with luxury.
 From strong ecotourism to offering lush services, this rainforest lodge is a place where you can let loose and enjoy a soothing stay.
 Tucked in the rainforest at Osa Peninsula, the center of Costa Rican bird watching, this is one place that gives you direct access to nature.

 The hotel uses local products and makes use of ecological solutions.
-It was the first hotel to be awarded the Certification for Sustainability Tourism.
+It was the first hotel to receive the Certification for Sustainability Tourism.
 It treats its wastewater through natural bacteria and limits water wastage by collecting water directly from a rainwater harvesting system.
 You’ll find alternative energy sources used here like solar panels and photocells, and many nature-friendly programs.

 Nayara Tented Camps